CTU-IIG/TORSCHE2017/README.md

 ## Documentation
 A documentation of the TORSCHE Scheduling Toolbox in the form of the pdf file is a part of the repository ([documentation/main.pdf][l_doc]).
 Moreover, the online documentation is also available on [web pages][l_webpage] of the project.
+Note, that the documentation is not updated and you are not able to follow it directly.
+The best way, how to learn new habits in TORSCHE, is go through the examples in <Matlab root>\toolbox\TORSCHE2017-master\stdemos directory now.

 [l_dce]: http://dce.fel.cvut.cz/en/
 [l_doc]: documentation/main.pdf